dedoardo/tiled-renderer/docs/DEVLOG.md

 graphics/base.hpp as for camy_core provides all the basic types upon which everything else builds.
 It follows a specific inclusion order:
 - First it includes graphics/<backend>/<backend>_graphics_base.hpp

-Modern OpenGL
-Direct State Access API
-vertex_attrib_binding
-Query API

-The same you do